 - Open the AirPods charging case with both the AirPods inside

-- On any of your IOS device, go to the settings and the ‘Bluetooth’
+- On any of your IOS devices, go to the settings and the ‘Bluetooth.’

 - Look for your device under the ‘My Devices’ section

 - Tap the ‘i’ symbol next to your AirPods device’s name

 - Press the ‘Automatic Ear Detection’ green slider bar to disable the feature

 And with this, you can safely listen to a single AirPod without worrying about the audio playback switching to your phone’s speaker and causing a potentially embarrassing situation.

 Suppose you are the type to not simply disable your AirPods audio playback by putting them into their charging case or are often stuck in a situation where you can’t waste time pulling out your charging case.
 In that case, you can always pause the audio playback of your AirPods by double-tapping them.